mauroservienti/milestone.github.io/_posts/a-thorough-ux-analysis-is-part-of-the-solution.md

 Sometimes results are surprising; I remember when the UX architect presented the design that we then implemented.

 Using Derek's sample as a foundation, we had to implement a data entry section of the system to create new products.
 Instead of having multiple screens, or modals, or flyovers, to input different parts of the data, the design team came with the proposal the data entry folks were waiting for: a traditional data-entry table-like user interface.
 The trick was well hidden in the implementation.
-The HTML layout had multiple forms, each group of data (grouped by task) had its HTML form, and a not so complex JavaScript script was executing backend behaviors on lost focus events.
+The HTML layout had multiple forms, each group of data (grouped by task) had its HTML form, and a not-so-complex JavaScript script was executing backend behaviors on lost focus events.
 When users were moving the focus from the set of controls in a form to a control in a different form on the same page, the script was:

 1. Executing client-side validation logic
 2. Invoking server-side business logic

 On the page, there were two buttons: a "Done" button and a "Cancel" button.
 They redirect back to the previous page; before doing that, the "Done" button executes all client-side validation logic to guarantee data consistency and signals the backend to confirm the draft data.
 The "Cancel" button signals to the backend to discard the draft data.
-In case of a browser crash or connection loss, or worse, the design came with a handy surprise: data are there in a draft state, and users can recover from unexpected events and finish their task without starting over.
+In case of a browser crash or connection loss, or worse, the design came with a handy surprise: data is there in a draft state, and users can recover from unexpected events and finish their task without starting over.

 ## Conclusion

 A task-based user interface is a natural follow-up to a system designed to model behaviors.
 However, a task-based UI comes with its challenges.
 Users might find their efficiency diminished by the new style of the user interface.
 It's crucial to involve the right expertise to help design an experience that embraces the behavior modeling approach used in the backend and respects users' requirements.
-If you find yourself in such a situation, a user experience architect is "the" expert for you.
+If you find yourself in such a situation, a user experience architect is _the_ expert for you.

 ---